chaosotter/basic-games/games/Disk Images/TI-99 4A/0040/Hornpipe/README.txt

 HORNPIPE

-This is a rendition of Daniel Purcell "Hornpipe".
+This is a rendition of Daniel Purcell's "Hornpipe".

 This game was found in a collection of old TI disk images.